silviubogan/jquery-autoclick-while-pressed/README.md

 Usage
 -----
-In your HTML file, include the _autoclick-while-pressed.min.js_ file:
+In your HTML file, after the place where you include jQuery, include the _autoclick-while-pressed.min.js_ file:

     <script src="path/to/autoclick-while-pressed.min.js"></script>